Old Stratford: History

+Old Stratford historically straddled the three parishes of Passenham (renamed Deanshanger in 1948), Furtho and Cosgrove.
+A new civil parish of Old Stratford was formed on 1 April 1951 from parts of each of those three parishes.
+The small village of Passenham, which lies a short distance upriver from Old Stratford, formed part of the new parish.

+The Stony Stratford Hoard may have been found in Passenham.

 The Buckingham Arm of the Grand Union Canal passed through the village but has been disused since 1964.
 There remains a "Wharf Lane" and signs of the path of the old canal through the village towards Buckingham.

 Facilities

 The village has a few local facilities (two motor dealers, a Chinese takeaway, a fried chicken takeway and a corner shop), and relies on Stony Stratford and Milton Keynes for a broader range of shops as well as for its medical, financial and other professional needs.

 There is a primary school part of West Northamptonshire Council local education authority.
 The nearest secondary school is in Deanshanger.

 Administration

-The village has a parish council, which also administers the nearby village of Passenham.
+The village has a parish council.

-The village is governed by West Northamptonshire council.
-Prior to local government changes in 2021 it was administered by South Northamptonshire District Council, based in Towcester and also Northamptonshire County Council.